 When thinking about driving electric, people understand the need to have sufficient charging stations available.
 Typically, the infrastructure is set up in urban areas prior to rural areas.
 We compared the traveled miles in the US for 2016 for you to show that the driven miles in rural areas only make up about 30% of all driven miles in the US.

 Of course, these numbers just represent the traveled miles in the US.
 Each driver has to tackle this concern for his specific case.

 If you are facing this specific concern, feel free to take a look at our charging stations map.
 Maybe the map can help you to check if there are sufficient charging stations in your area.
 If not, maybe a home charging station is a solution to your potential needs.

 The time that the charging requires varies greatly between the multiple charging solutions offered.
 In our other section, we focus on this specific concern.

 Feel free to use our EV charging time calculator and calculate the charging time for a specific vehicle and charging station combination.

 D. EVs prices

 The number of EVs offered is still limited, for this reason, the prices are sometimes quite high.
 We see an increase in the variety of the models year by year.
 By now almost every big manufacturer (e.g. BMW, Mercedes, Nissan, Fiat, Jaguar) offers EVs in the market and new manufacturers (e.g. Tesla) focusing on EV are joining them.
 The prices of the models vary as well.

 For those concerned about the cost of charging, especially for charging at home we provide a calculator, helping to estimate the costs for charging at home.

-If you’re thinking about investing in an electric vehicle, we really advise you to consider the pros and the cons before making your decision.
+If you’re thinking about investing in an electric vehicle, we really advise you to consider the pros and cons before making your decision.